pingcap/tidb-dev-guide/src/understand-tidb/table-statistics.md

 ## Statistics introduction

 There're many data structures to show the distribution of the data.
-Here we introduce three kind of them: histogram, count-min sketch and top-n value(most frequnt values).
+Here we introduce three kinds of them: histogram, count-min sketch and top-n value(most frequnt values).

 ### Histogram